What does China's version of the world map look like?

 This land is my land, this land is your land

-Two other points of geographical contention that help shape modern Chinese maps are the Senkaku/Diaoyu Islands.
+Two other points of geographical contention that help shape modern Chinese world maps are the Senkaku/Diaoyu Islands.

 Known as the Senkaku Islands in Japan and the Diaoyu Islands (钓鱼岛 Diàoyúdǎo) in China, these uninhabited (this characterization is also disputed) islands have been a source of strain in the China-Japan relationship for more than one hundred years.
 The fact that there is not even a basic agreement about the name hints at how deep the struggle goes.